-- Update the land use and zoning requirements for the City's main corridors to provide guidance for future residential development. - Evaluate the impact of SB 6 and AB 2011 to determine whether changes to the SBMC is needed to be consistent with State law. - Review and amend municipal codes as needed to facilitate the production of housing along primary corridors and near retail and transit centers.
+- 1.6a.
+Update the land use and zoning requirements for the City's main corridors to provide guidance for housing and mixed use development. - 1.6b.
+Evaluate the impact of SB 6 and AB 2011 to determine whether changes to the SBMC is needed to be consistent with State law.